vim-scripts/vim-dict/README.md

             \["dict.mova.org", ["slovnyk_en-pl", "slovnyk_pl-en"]]
         \]

   Moreover **vim-dict** can help you figure out what databases are available on your servers.
 There is a special command for this:

         :DictShowDb

-  You can even open your .vimrc and provide some host urls only:
+  You can even open your *.vimrc* and provide some host urls only:

         let g:dict_hosts = [
             \["dict.org", []],
             \["dict.mova.org", []]
         \]

   Then save and reload *.vimrc*, perform `DictShowDb` and yank-paste the databases you want :).

-  The list of DICT servers can be found on the internet, e.g.
+  The list of DICT servers can be found on the Internet, e.g.
   [here](http://luetzschena-stahmeln.de/dictd/index.php).

 * `g:dict_leave_pw`

   If set to `1` **vim-dict** leaves the preview window (the focus remains on the current window).
 By default it is set to `0`.

   Example: